 Need tech support but don’t have the resources or desire to hire and manage an IT department?
 Online tech support is for you.
 Also called remote IT support, online tech support services are often more affordable — and sometimes more effective — than in-house IT departments.
 Below, learn all about online tech support and why it might suit your business better than an in-house IT department would.

 “Since IT companies can do more work remotely, they spend less time traveling and more time fixing problems,” Singleton said.
 “This means a single technician can support more end users.
 With a whole team of techs supporting dozens of companies, each small business has access to an entire computer support team.”

-“Even if the organization had an internal IT resource, it’s just one person who is usually a generalist and that means inevitable significant holes in their knowledge base,” Mores said.
+“Even if the organization had an internal IT resource, it’s just one person who is usually a generalist, and that means inevitable significant holes in their knowledge base,” Mores said.

 Online tech support providers also have advanced support resources that are typically not available to small business IT departments.